amazon-connect/amazon-connect-salesforce-scv/Common/AWSSCV-CommonLayers/readme.md

 17. The ARN's for the two (2) layers will be available in the Cloudformation stack outputs

 ## Examples
-Python code examples are available in the [PYthon examples folder](Docs/Examples/python)
+Python code examples are available in the [Python examples folder](Docs/Examples/python)
 ## Layer Last Updated
 - Node.js: 2020-09-30
 - Python: 2020-09-30